Rick and Morty season 6: Roiland's dismissal

 On January 24, 2023, amid felony charges against Justin Roiland, it was announced that Adult Swim had cut ties with Roiland and that he was fired from the show.
-This makes the final season where Roiland does any work on the show, including voicing both Rick and Morty and is also the final season to be produced by Justin Roiland's Solo Vanity Card Productions.
+This makes the final season where Roiland does any work on the show, including voicing both Rick and Morty.

 Release

 The season premiered on September 4, 2022 on Adult Swim.
-It is currently available for pre-order in DVD and standard Blu-ray formats, as well as a SteelBook Blu-ray form.
+It was released on March 28, 2023 in DVD and standard Blu-ray formats, as well as a SteelBook Blu-ray form.

 Reception

-On the review aggregator Rotten Tomatoes, season 6 has a 91% score based on 62 reviews.
+On the review aggregator Rotten Tomatoes, season 6 has a 91% score based on 62 reviews, with an average rating of 7.50/10.
 The site's critic consensus reads, "Bookended by some memorable serialized developments, Rick and Morty's sixth season has a lot of fun in between as it explores whether the universe's most toxic genius can actually grow as a person."
-On Metacritic, the season has a score of 86, out of 4 reviews, indicating "universal acclaim".
+On Metacritic, the season has a score of 86 out of 100, based on four reviews, indicating "universal acclaim".
 The season was nominated at the Artios Awards for Outstanding Achievement in Casting – Animated Series.